-This series of articles was written for simpleQuE by Robert (Bob) Dornhecker, a simpleQuE consultant who specializes in ISO 9001 and IATF 16949® quality system development, auditing and training.
+This series of articles was written for simpleQuE by Robert (Bob) Dornhecker, a former simpleQuE consultant who specializes in ISO 9001 and IATF 16949® quality system development, auditing and training.
 He also performs third-party audits for Certification Bodies including Eagle Certification Group.
 With over 30 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
 Additionally, he has taught and facilitated many quality-related training classes for clients and has provided support to companies securing their own ISO/Quality Management Systems certifications.

 Learn More About The simpleQuE Advantage